 The idea of treating gems is hardly new.
 Pliny's Natural History, the compendium of knowledge from ancient Rome written in the first century A.D., discusses a range of techniques for altering gems, including heating, oiling, dyeing and the use of foil backings and coatings.
-Some of those ancient techniques were undoubtedly deceptive, but today gem treatments are just a way for the industry to meet world demand for gemstones in the face of very limited supply.
+Some of those ancient techniques were undoubtedly deceptive, but nowadays, gem treatments are just a way for the industry to meet the global demand for gemstones in the face of very limited supply.

 Despite the proliferation of gem treatments, there are still many choices for buyers who insist on an untreated gem.
-You don't need to pay a fortune for very rare untreated sapphires or rubies.
-There are a number of gemstone varieties that combine good gemstone characteristics -- hardness, durability, brilliance and clarity -- with outstanding color, yet are never treated.
-You can buy these with confidence, knowing you are buying a completely natural gem.
+However, there is no need to pay a fortune for very rare untreated sapphires or rubies.
+There are a number of gemstone varieties that combine good gemstone characteristics - hardness, durability, brilliance and clarity - with outstanding color, yet are never treated.
+These can be bought with confidence, knowing that they are completely natural gems.
 Here are our recommendations for untreated gem varieties:

 - First Published: March-28-2008

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.